daattali/beautiful-jekyll/contact.md

 layout: page
 ---

 Follow me on [Twitter](https://twitter.com/EmilDimanchev).
-I highlight under-discussed issues in climate and energy and focus on important developments at the intersection of research and policy making.
+My purpose there is to highlight under-discussed issues in climate and energy.
+I focus on important policy developments and insights from recent research.

 Follow my academic publications on [Google Shcolar](https://scholar.google.com/citations?user=sYlOL18AAAAJ&hl=en).